State and Local Policy Database

 Water Plant Efficiency and Self-Generation

-The City utilizes three of its wastewater generators for the purpose of co-generation and heat recovery.
-These units are automatically started, regulated and stopped based on the availability of methane gas in the gas holding digester.
+Three of OUC’s generators at their Energy Recovery System are dedicated for co-generation and heat recovery.
+They are started, regulated, and stopped based on methane gas availability in the gas holding digester.

 Local Government Score: